elijahcarrel/inbox-comics/README.md

    @elijahcarrel directly what the API key is.
 The other information is local-specific and do not match the (secret) production values.
 #### Starting the server
-1. First, start the mongo daemon with `$ mongod --config /usr/local/etc/mongod.conf`
+1. First, in a separate tab or window, start the mongo daemon with `$ mongod --config /usr/local/etc/mongod.conf`
 1. `$ cd ./server`
 1. Start the server with `$ npm run start`
 1. Server is now running on <http://localhost:3000>.